Giving Your Horse Aloe Vera Gel or Juice

-Historically, Aloe vera is also known for its antioxidants, anti-inflammatory, and cell protective properties.
-Part of this is due to the fact that it contains complex sugars called mucopolysaccarides that support cellular health and function.
+Historically, Aloe vera is also known for its antioxidants, anti-inflammatory, and cell-protective properties.
+Part of this is due to the fact that it contains complex sugars called mucopolysaccharides that support cellular health and function.
 All of these factors express why giving your horse Aloe vera is worth some thought.

 It’s commonly used to help maintain a healthy digestive system and has been slowly making its way to being a common recommendation of professionals to aid in healing gastric ulcers and supporting the proper pH balance of the hindgut.

 If your horse has chronic digestive concerns or has a high-stress level due to performance and travel, this natural support could make a positive difference when combined with a clean supplement ration without additives, fillers, and synthetics.
 What more could you want from a horse supplement option?

 Bonus Tips That Compliment Giving Your Horse Aloe Vera